jordanlevy96/django-site/README.md

-# Jordan's Blogging Site
+# Deprecated Blogging Site

 This site was built by the utterly fantastic project starter template for Django 1.9.
+This site is down forever and has been replaced by a simpler site hosted on Firebase.
+I am keeping the code up for my own reference, mostly to integrate into the new site or in case I find myself using Django again.

 ## Features